sxaxmz/yolo-data-preprocessing-and-training-tool/README.md

 ### Usage:
-When using/modifying the content or the code of and/or which was introduced thoguht this repository always do give appropriate credit and ask for permission when needed.
+When using/modifying the content of and/or the code which was introduced through this repository always do give appropriate credit and ask for permission.

 ### References